 What Should I do If Notice My Basis Points Have Increased?

-If you notice a problem with your basis point fees, then you will want to contact SecureGlobalPay immediately.
-We can request a report that will summarize in detail the reason that you are receiving different pricing.
-This report will help us narrow down the problem so that we can help you make the necessary changes to avoid higher fees.
+If you notice a problem with the calculations of your basis point fees or your pricing structure in general, then you will want to contact SecureGlobalPay immediately.
+We can prepare a detailed report that will summarize what card types of you are accepting and the reasons associated with the particular fee.
+This report will help us narrow down the potential pricing problem so that we can help you make the necessary changes to avoid higher fees.